Università Campus Bio-Medico di Roma

-Università Campus Bio-Medico di Roma is a private Catholic research university based in Rome, Italy.
+Università Campus Bio-Medico di Roma is a private Catholic university based in Rome, Italy.
 It was established in 1993 and promoted by Opus Dei.

 History

 In 1988, Monsignor Álvaro del Portillo suggested to some professionals and professors the promotion of a university clinic in Rome, which would offer solutions to the reality of pain and illness, drawing on the Christian spirit of service.

 In the same year, a first working group was created, called "the Think Tank", with the aim of giving a concrete response to Don Álvaro's suggestion, designing a reality of excellence and capable of lasting over time and in 1990 the Campus Bio-Medico Association and Campus Bio-Medico Spa were established, the promoters of the university.
 From the beginning, the new university counted on the support of the well-known surgeon and transplant specialist Raffaello Cortesini who became the first president of the Campus Bio-Medico Association.

 In October 1993, the degree courses in nursing and medicine and surgery began in the temporary headquarters on Via Emilio Longoni.
 In 1994, the university hospital was inaugurated, followed by the laboratories for biomedical research.
 In 1999, the faculty of engineering was born, with the degree course in biomedical engineering.
 In 2001, the specialization schools of the faculty of medicine and surgery were established.

 In 2008, the new university campus in Trigoria was inaugurated, including the new university hospital and the Advanced Research Center in Biomedicine and Bioengineering (PRABB), which were built next to the Center for the Health of the Elderly (CESA), which had already existed since 2001.